ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 ## 11. Glossary
-### Node
-Device connected to a network of other devices operating on the same protocol.

-### Distributed Ledger Technology (DLT)
-DLT is a technology that allows data replication, sharing and synchronization across multiple nodes.
-There is no central administrator, no centralized data storage and no single point of failure.

 ### Blockchain
 Blockchain is a DLT that is used to maintain a continuously growing list of records, called blocks.
 Each block contains a timestamp and a link to a previous block